-You will experience substantial dilution upon the exercise warrants underlying common stock that we are currently registering.
+You will experience substantial dilution upon the exercise of options and warrants underlying common stock that we are currently registering.

-There are 4,124,940 shares of common stock underlying warrants registered in this registration statement, and 13,098,674 shares of common stock underlying warrants and options registered in another registration statement.
+There are 13,098,674 shares of common stock underlying warrants and options registered in this registration statement, and 4,124,940 shares of common stock underlying warrants registered in another registration statement.
 These securities were issued by the Company in connection with the Company's previously completed private placements, and as adjusted in connection with the Company's December 2007 plan to simplify its capital structure.
 As of April 2, 2008, we have approximately 22 million warrants and options outstanding.
 As a result, the exercise of the outstanding warrants and options will result in substantial dilution to the holders of our Common Stock.